ekowabaka/clearice/README.md

 [![Latest Stable Version](https://poser.pugx.org/ekowabaka/clearice/version.svg)](https://packagist.org/packages/ekowabaka/clearice)
 [![Total Downloads](https://poser.pugx.org/ekowabaka/clearice/downloads)](https://packagist.org/packages/ekowabaka/clearice)

+ClearIce is a library intended to help you supercharge your PHP CLI app development.
 ClearIce helps PHP CLI applications to parse command line arguments which are presented in a style similar to what you would find in most GNU applications.
 It also allows you to perform simple I/O operations such as outputing text to standard